7 Books That Permanently Changed How I Think and Work

 - Habit stacking: "After I pour my coffee, I will open my notebook and write today's focus task."
 Linking new habits to existing ones makes them automatic.
 This directly shaped my morning routine.

-- Environment design: Put your running shoes by the door.
-Remove social media apps from your home screen.
+- Environment design: put your running shoes by the door, remove social media apps from your home screen.
 Make good habits easy and bad habits hard.

-- Identity-based habits: Instead of "I want to run a marathon," think "I'm the type of person who runs."
+- Identity-based habits: instead of "I want to run a marathon," think "I'm the type of person who runs."
 The shift from outcome to identity is subtle but powerful.

 This book is why I think in systems instead of goals.
 Two years later, the framework still governs how I approach any behavior change.